imjoy-team/ImJoy/docs/i2k_tutorial.md

 }
 ```

-Now we read a bit further on how to use the style, Bulma support a whole bunch of different elements and layout in the documentation, you can read about [buttons](https://bulma.io/documentation/elements/button/).
+Now we read a bit further on how to use the style, Bulma support a large number of different elements and layouts in the documentation, you can read about buttons [here](https://bulma.io/documentation/elements/button/).

 Basically, we just need to add a class(e.g. `class="button is-primary"`) to the button tag and it will change how it looks.
 Similarly, we can also add `class="title"` to the `<h1>` title.